NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

   - Package Manager Console commands work only within Visual Studio on Windows and do not work within other PowerShell environments.
   - For Visual Studio 2010 and earlier, install the "NuGet Package Manager for Visual Studio" extension.
   - NuGet Extensions for Visual Studio 2013 and 2015 can also be downloaded from [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).
-  - If you'd like to preview upcoming NuGet features, install the [Visual Studio 2017 Preview](https://www.visualstudio.com/vs/preview/), which works side-by-side with stable releases of Visual Studio.
+  - If you'd like to preview upcoming NuGet features, install a [Visual Studio Preview](https://www.visualstudio.com/vs/preview/), which works side-by-side with stable releases of Visual Studio.
 To report problems or share ideas for previews, open an issue on the [NuGet GitHub repository](https://github.com/Nuget/Home/issues).

 ## Feature availability